OnePlus 15 release date, price, and features

 For gamers, OnePlus goes even further with its first-ever “Gaming Hand Cooling Model,” which targets ten specific heat zones to keep your fingers comfortable during long sessions.

-On top of that, there’s a new G2 gaming network chip to boost Wi-Fi and cellular performance in tricky spots, and a console-grade gyroscope for faster response times and more precise controls.
+Moreover, there’s a new G2 gaming network chip to boost Wi-Fi and cellular performance in tricky spots, and a console-grade gyroscope for faster response times and more precise controls.

 Review

-We've already had the chance to put the OnePlus 15 through its paces, and our full review is live for anyone curios to see if it truly earns a spot as your next daily driver.
+We've already had the chance to put the OnePlus 15 through its paces, and our full review is live for anyone curious to see if it truly earns a spot as your next daily driver.

 In a market crowded with iPhones, Galaxy phones, and Pixels, you might question whether this one can still hold its ground.
 But if value matters to you, the answer is surprisingly simple – absolutely.